sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 5. The max size of the cache is same max count of possible events, hence there is no overflow possibility.

 ### exporter
-1. Telemetry container receive all the events reported from all the event detectors.
+1. Telemetry container receive all the events reported from all the event publishers.
-2. Telemetry container provides support for streaming out received events live to multiple external clients via gNMI.
+2. Telemetry container provides support for streaming out received events live to multiple external clients via gNMI-subscribe.
-3. Telemetry container uses cache service during its downtime and as well external receiver's downtime (implying between external receiver connectiondrop & re-connect).
+3. Telemetry container uses cache service during its downtime and as well external receiver's downtime (_implying between external receiver connectiondrop & re-connect_).

 ### Event reliability
 1. The internal sequencing helps assess the count of messages by receivers.